Developer-Toolkit/100_Days_Of_Code/README.md

   * I will update the (Log)[log.md] with the day's progress and provide a link so that others see my progress.

 # Daily Journal Entries
+My journal entries will be an open and honest look at my daily coding progress.
+Some days will show a screenshot of what I coded, while other days will be my thoughts and reflections of how my progress is going.
+The main purpose of this is for me to code everyday for 100 days straight.

 [My Plan & Tools](plan.md)

 [Round 1](R1.md)